-Boliden Westmin (Canada) Limited operates a 3650 mtpd mine and mill complex at the south end of Buttle Lake in the Strathcona Provincial Park.
-A 90 km paved highway provides access to the mine site from Campbell River.
+NVI Mining Limited operates a 3600 mtpd mine and mill complex at the south end of Buttle Lake in Strathcona Provincial Park on Vancouver Island, B. C. Access to the mine site is provided by a 90 km paved highway from Campbell River.
 The mine and facilities are nestled in the narrow Myra Valley between Mt.
 Phillips and Mt.
 Myra.
-These steep, rugged mountains rise from the valley floor, at the 300-meter elevation to summits of almost 1800 meters.
-The steep slopes are heavily wooded with fir, hemlock, and cedar up to1200 meters where a transition to alpine meadows occurs.
+These steep, rugged mountains rise from the valley floor, at the 300 meter elevation to summits of almost 1800 meters.
+The steep slopes are heavily wooded with fir, hemlock, and cedar up to 1200 meters where a transition to alpine meadows occurs.
 The summits are craggy rock faces, some capped with glacial ice.

 Myra Creek winds its way through the valley dropping several hundred feet into Buttle Lake.
 Precipitation is high at over 250 centimeters per year, which may include up to 5 meters of snow in winter.
-The temperature ranges from 32°C in summer to -18°C in winter.
+The temperature ranges from 32 C in summer to -18 C in winter.